Couples Counselling, Psychotherapy & EMDR Therapy in Newbury & Online

 Assessment

-When we meet for the first time, I will invite you to talk about what you would like to work on or resolve in therapy as a couple.
-If we all agree to continue after this session, we will then come up with a plan for our work together and set up regular sessions time.
-Depending on your situation I may invite each of you to come for an individual session to do further assessments.
+or resolve in therapy as a couple.
+If we all agree to continue after this session, we will then set up individual assessment sessions.
+When these are completed, we will come up with a plan for our work together and set up regular sessions time.

-You can treat the stages described below as a map, which will help to identify where you are getting stuck as a couple and how to move forward.
+It will help to identify where you are getting stuck as a couple and how to move forward.

-Stage 1 We Are Caught in a Trap
+Stage 1: We Are Caught in a Trap

-The first stage of couples counselling lays a foundation for a deeper, lasting change in the relationship.
+The first stage of couples psychotherapy lays a foundation for a deeper, lasting change in the relationship.
 The aim here is to help you de-escalate the conflict, tensions or intensity of arguments between you and your partner, so you can start having different, more connected conversations about the issues that brought you to therapy.

 The main points of this stage are: